gopheracademy/gopheracademy-web/upcoming/goquery.md

         fmt.Println(s.Text())
     })

-However, jQuery's functions are heavily overloaded and I did not want to end up with a bunch of methods that accepted variadic empty interfaces as arguments, losing most of Go's static typing goodness.
+However, jQuery's functions are heavily overloaded and I did not want to end up with a bunch of methods that accepted variadic empty interfaces as arguments, losing all of Go's static typing goodness.
 Since Go does not support overloaded methods, I came up with a naming convention derived from jQuery's original function names so that it is easy to infer the correct name for someone that already knows jQuery.
 This approach was inspired by the standard library's `regexp` package and the naming convention is detailed in the [project's readme file][naming].

 Unlike a javascript library though, this package is not loaded as part of a DOM document, so there are two major differences with jQuery's API: